-Thurston County recently held 3 open-house meetings to take public input on priorities for the county's strategic planning process.
+Thurston County held 3 open-house meetings to take public input on priorities for the county's strategic planning process.
 The strategic planning process has identified these topic areas:

 - Healthy Natural and Built Environment, including: environment, development, roads and infrastructure, and housing